-- Arup models predict that, had there been no structural member damage from impact only fireproofing damage the fires alone would have been sufficient to destroy the Towers, whereas NIST predicts column damage is an essential element for collapse. - As a result, the NIST recommendations for future construction are too focused on fireproofing, and diminish the value of carefully planned structural redundancy that could help eliminate the particular fire failure mode of the WTC Towers.
+- Arup models predict that, had there been no structural member damage from impact only fireproofing damage the fires alone would have been sufficient to destroy the Towers, whereas NIST predicts column damage is an essential element for collapse. - Therefore, Arup suggests that the NIST recommendations for future construction are too focused on fireproofing, and diminish the value of carefully planned structural redundancy that could help eliminate the particular fire failure mode of the WTC Towers.